 Contact injuries, such as a blow to the side of the knee, can cause damage to the ACL along with other structures, such as the MCL and meniscus.

-Preventing ACL Injuries in High-Risk Sports
+Preventing ACL Injuries In High-Risk Sports

 1. Strength Training

-Strong quadriceps, hamstrings, and gluteal muscles can help stabilize the knee and reduce the tension on the ACL.
+Strong quadriceps, hamstrings, and gluteal muscles can help stabilize the knee and reduce tension on the ACL.

 2. Neuromuscular Training